Last updated Aug 5th, 2022

 For the most part, customers understand that snags happen.
 Materials can arrive late, employees cannot show up for work, and unexpected issues might create lower-than-expected quality or slower delivery times.

 Although nobody wants to admit when they are wrong, doing so in an honest and open conversation with your customers is a smart move that will help keep them happy, even if they’ve had a negative experience.
+You may also think about running some employee engagement surveys to verify if there are any bottlenecks in your process so you can solve them quickly.

 Being honest only goes so far.